 Cert-browse to the location of the SSL certificate file to use when connecting.
-Select this checkbox to compress the value of any strings and return binary values.
-Select this checkbox to use an embedded MySQL library instead of the MySQL .NET provider.
+Compress Select this checkbox to compress the value of any strings and return binary values.
+Use MySQL libraries Select this checkbox to use an embedded MySQL library instead of the MySQL .NET provider.
 Note: If you select this option, you must specify libMySQL.dll in the path.
-Select or create a category if you want to color code Editor tabs for a specific connection.
+Category Select or create a category if you want to color code Editor tabs for a specific connection.
 This can help differentiate between development and production databases.
 You can also set an option to color code the Object Explorer pane and object editor windows (Create, Alter, Drop, etc.).
-Click here to view a video of this feature.
-Description Select an ODBC driver to use when executing cross-connection queries using this connection.
+Click here to view a video of th feature.
+Advanced Tab Description ODBC driver Select an ODBC driver to use when executing cross-connection queries using this connection.
 Tip: You can specify the ODBC driver to use for all connections for this database provider in Tools Options Database MySQL .